 I am sure you know how much I love pizza.
 Yes, I adore it!
 That’s why I always get so excited when I create a new pizza recipe.
-This vegan deep dish pizza is a crowd-pleaser for sure.
-Oh, and did I mention that the recipe is gluten-free too?!
-Well, you can make this recipe with a regular (wheat flour) dough as well, but for all of you who are gluten-free (and vegan), you gotta try out this recipe!
+This deep dish pizza is a crowd-pleaser for sure.
+You can make the recipe with a regular (wheat flour) dough, but for all of you who are gluten-free (and vegan), you have to try out this recipe!

 I created a new gluten-free pizza dough with chickpea flour, rice flour, and tapioca flour and actually like it A LOT!
 If you don’t already have a (store-bought) gluten-free flour mix at home, you should give this flour mix a try.